ygorcosta/wedeploy.com/node/electric/src/pages/blog/environment-variables-new-java-service-and-multiple-custom-domains/index.md

 #### New Java Service

 As part of our mission to create a very broad platform for all developers, we're introducing a new Java service.
-If you're interested, check the boilerplate examples we created using [Gradle](https://github.com/wedeploy/boilerplate-java), [Maven](https://github.com/wedeploy/boilerplate-java/tree/maven), and [Ant](https://github.com/wedeploy/boilerplate-java/tree/ant).
+If you're interested, check the examples we created using [Gradle](https://github.com/wedeploy-examples/java-example) and [Maven](https://github.com/wedeploy-examples/java-maven-example).

 <figure>
 	<img class="original-size" src="/images/blog/post-2--1.png" srcset="/images/blog/post-2--1.png 1x, /images/blog/post-2--1-2x.png 2x" alt="New Java Service">